IcyPenguin28/DotDAP/README.md

   * Archipelago server
   * PCSX2

-### The game says I have enough (4-5) Red Health Crystals/Green Magic Crystals when I've received zero so far!
+### The game says I have enough (4-5) Red Life Crystals/Green Magic Crystals when I've received zero so far!
 * This is simply a quirk of the UI.
 It perceives zero as having a full bar of these crystals.

 ### I got 1000 EXP from a blue gem cluster!
 Shouldn't that have been cancelled out?